Himachal factory fire: Death toll rises to 5, efforts to control blaze underway | Law-Order

 ''People jumped from the first and second floors of the building to save their lives and sustained multiple injuries on hands, legs and even spine,'' Sharma said and added that the reason behind the fire is yet to be ascertained.

-Thick smoke oozing from the cosmetic material hindered the fire-fighting operations, and workers climbed on top of the building for safety, eyewitnesses said.
+Thick smoke oozed from the cosmetic material hindered the fire-fighting operations, and workers climbed on top of the building for safety, eyewitnesses said.

 The family members and friends of the missing people are anxiously waiting outside the factory and a woman whose daughter is missing was seen wailing in a video that went viral on social media.